rpark199/meet-app/README.md

 ## Live Link
 [View Meet Online](https://rpark199.github.io/meet-app/)

+## Features
-## Feature 1: Filter Events by City
+Feature 1: Filter Events by City
 Scenario 1: When user hasn't searched for a city, show upcoming events from all cities.
 Given: The user is viewing a map.
 And the user views list of upcoming events.
 When: The user views the list of event that's next to a map.